-Termite mounds are primarily made of soil, which is excavated below the mound and carried to the surface by these insects.
-They use the soil to construct the mound, forming it into a variety of shapes depending on the termite species.
+Termite mounds are primarily made of soil, excavated below the mound, and carried to the surface by these insects.
+They use the soil to construct the mound, forming it into various shapes depending on the termite species.
 The exterior of the mound is usually coated with a hard, clay-like substance that helps to protect it from the elements and predators.
-Termites produce this substance by mixing soil with secretions from glands located on their bodies.
-And also use their saliva as a binding agent holding the substance together.
+Termites produce this substance by mixing soil with secretions from glands on their bodies.
+They also use saliva as a binding agent, holding the substance together.

-In another article in this section – see link here – we discussed the use of ‘ant hill’ material for construction purposes in Australia.
-Another article in the ‘Navigation’ section discusses the general structures of termite mounds and reasons why the tips are often pointing toward the North.
+In another article on this website, we discussed the use of ‘ant hill’ material for construction purposes in Australia.
+Another article discusses the general structures of termite mounds and reasons why the tips often point toward the North.

-As in Southern Africa, a variety of termite mound shapes and -soils were seen, I wanted to check randomly if all termite mound soils are suitable as a building material.
+As in Southern Africa, various termite mound shapes and soils were seen; I wanted to check randomly to see if all termite mound soils are suitable as building materials.

 These tests were not done in a strictly scientific way, as the number of samples was far too low, and no in-depth measurements were done.
-But the intention was to get with simple tests a first indication if all termite mound soils can be used as a construction material- Either on its own or in a mix with cement or mortar – as implicated by a variety of scientific literature.
-Examples can be seen here or here and at many other publications.
+But the intention was to get a first indication with simple tests if all termite mound soils can be used as a construction material—either on its own or in a mix with cement or mortar—as implicated by various scientific literature.
+Examples can be seen here, here, and in many other publications.

 Samples were taken from the following locations:

 Sample A: This sample was taken in Namibia, Otjozondjupa Region, the eastern side next to B8 Road, 5 km northeast of Grootfontein.
 Active termite mound.
-Fist-sized sample taken from a freshly built-up termite mound tip.
+A fist-sized sample was taken from a freshly built-up termite mound tip.
 The color of the mound was reddish, but the sample turned out to be greyish when processed in Europe.

 Sample C: Namibia, Kunene Region, Etosha National Park, southern side next to C38 Road, 22 km west of Fort Namutoni.
 Inactive and broken-up termite mound.
 The fist-sized sample was taken from the clay-coated outer surface in the lower region.
-The color of the sample when processing remained the same as the color of the mound.
+The color of the sample remained the same as the color of the mound when processing.

 Sample processing

 Back home in Austria, I processed the samples by first crushing them.
 Samples A and B could be easily broken down in a mortar.
-Sample C was so hard, that a heavy hammer had to be used crushing it.
+Sample C was so hard that a heavy hammer had to crush it.

-Thereafter, samples A and B were mixed with water and put into round paper carton molds for drying.
-From sample C only the fraction <5mm was used, as although pounding the sample heavy, very coarse grains remained.
+Samples A and B were mixed with water and put into round paper carton molds for drying.
+Only the fraction <5mm was used from sample C, although pounding, heavy, and coarse grains remained.
 This fine fraction was again mixed with water and put into a paper carton mold.

-After drying all three samples for three days at 25 deg C until they were as dry as possible.
-The remaining humidity is not known, but all three samples appeared to be completely dry.
-In samples A and B there was a considerable change in the colors of the samples compared to the color of the termite mounds they originated from.
+After drying all three samples for three days at 25 deg C until they were as dry as possible, the remaining humidity was unknown, but all three samples appeared completely dry.
+In samples A and B, there was a considerable change in the colors of the samples compared to the color of the termite mounds from which they originated.

 Sample hardness characteristics

-After de-moulding, it was attempted to break the re-hardened termite soil discs in the middle, as a kind of hardness test.
+After de-moulding, it was attempted to break the re-hardened termite soil discs in the middle as a hardness test.
 The results were as follows:

-Sample A: The structure was dense with no fine- but some big pores from trapped air.
-And the sample contained dry grass, which further acted as a reinforcement.
-The necessary force to break the disc was similar to breaking a thick piece of chocolate of similar dimensions.
+Sample A: The structure was dense, with no delicate pores but some big pores from trapped air.
+The sample contained dry grass, which further acted as a reinforcement.
+The necessary force to break the disc was like a thick piece of chocolate of similar dimensions.
 I was near my limit of power to break the disc in half.

-Sample B: The structure appeared to be spongy and contained many fine pores throughout.
-The force necessary to break the disc was roughly half of that of sample A.
+Sample B: The structure appeared spongy and contained many delicate pores.
+The force necessary to break the disc was roughly half that of sample A.

-Sample C: There was nearly no gluing effect between the grains and the disc just crumbled away on handling.
+Sample C: There was nearly no gluing effect between the grains, and the disc crumbled away on handling.
 No force was needed to break the piece.

 Sample behavior on water and application proposals